OCTOBER 13-16, 2022

 (Tax and gratuity not included)

-We will start promptly at 9 a.m. with a quick mini shoot to gain content for cataloging and editing in Lightroom Classic.
-Come with Lightroom loaded onto your computer and ready to learn the basics of importing, cataloging, key-wording, flagging and how to use the basic tools for editing and image enhancement.
+To enhance your workshop experience, it is highly recommended that you take this course.
+We will start the first afternoon by making sure programs are loaded correctly and begin learning about Lightroom cataloging.
+The next morning will begin with a quick mini shoot to gain content for cataloging and editing in Lightroom Classic.
+Come with Lightroom loaded onto your computer and ready to learn the basics of importing, cataloging, key-wording, flagging, and how to use the basic tools for editing and image enhancement.
 Designed for people who want to learn lightroom classic or become more efficient with your workflow and the basics.
+If you have never used Lightroom and plan on using Lightroom during the workshop, you must sign up for the lightroom class.

 Additional Night – $135/$180

-Are you coming for the Lightroom basics and need a place to stay prior to the morning class?
-Looking to extend your stay for a little extra get-a-way after the workshop?
-Additional nights can be added to your reservation for $135 per night for lodge rooms (breakfast included) or $180 per night for a cabin (no meals included).
+Looking to extend your stay for a little extra get-a-way before the workshop?
+Additional nights can be added to your reservation for $135 per night for lodge rooms or $180 per night for a cabin.

 Additional Person (non – participant) – $600